tryuuu/consistent-hash-go/README.md

 ## Overview

-This library implements consistent hashing with virtual nodes (replicas).
+This library implements consistent hashing with virtual nodes (replicas) and a simple hash function for comparison.

 ## Usage

 Run the example: